kwea123/nerf_pl/README.md

 <img src="https://user-images.githubusercontent.com/11364490/80813184-83f74680-8c04-11ea-8606-40580f753355.png" height="252">
 </p>

-## Testing without images
+## Portable scenes
 The concept of NeRF is that the whole scene is compressed into a NeRF model, then we can render from any pose we want.
-To render from plausible poses, we can leverage the training poses; therefore, you can generate video with **only** the trained model and the poses.
+To render from plausible poses, we can leverage the training poses; therefore, you can generate video with **only** the trained model and the poses (hence the name of portable scenes).
 I provided my silica model in [release](https://github.com/kwea123/nerf_pl/releases), feel free to play around with it!

 If you trained some interesting scenes, you are also welcomed to share the model (and the `poses_bounds.npy`) by sending me an email, or post in issues!
 After all, a model is just around **5MB**!
 Please run `python utils/save_weights_only.py --ckpt_path $YOUR_MODEL_PATH` to extract the final model.